Technology can be a wonderful thing. And then someone sends you a group text.

 With the advent of multimedia and threading features the 160 character limit is no longer relevant, so today many people rely on SMS in lieu of email.
 That means a whole lot of those 6 trillion texts were neither short, informal or quick.
 But unlike email, there is no proper trail or error recovery for a text message.
 If you delete a message, break your phone or a message is lost in transit, well… you’re toast.
 And many people still have to pay to send or receive texts.

 But the worst SMS pitfall of all is the dreaded Group Text.
 This mobile phone-based revival of the chain mail letter/email is an immediate etiquette quagmire.
 You’re suddenly forced into a group of meaningless phone numbers.
 Typically the perp is someone you know.
-Asking to be set free means you immediately look like dick.
+Asking to be set free means you immediately look like a dick.

 Fortunately there are alternatives.
 And they not only work great… they work better!
 Either of these solutions will send group or one-on-one instant messages without any text charges.